drpeterrohde/QuNet/README.md

 <p align="center">
 $$-\log(p_\mathrm{net}) = -\sum_i \log(p_i).$$
 </p>
+Now $$m_i=-\log(p_i)$$ can be used as an additive edge weight.
 This is a common approach amongst experimentalists, who typically consider loss over fibre in terms of decibels per unit distance (dB/m).

 We can apply a similar approach to depolarising channels whose quantum process is given by,
 <p align="center">
 $$\mathcal{E}_\mathrm{depol}(\rho) = p\rho + (1-p)\frac{I}{2},$$
 </p>
-and $$-\log(p)$$ acts additively.
-Or with some algebraic manipulation we can apply this to dephasing channels,
+and $$m=-\log(p)$$ acts additively.
+With some algebraic manipulation we can apply this to dephasing channels,
 <p align="center">
 $$\mathcal{E}_\mathrm{deph}(\rho) = (2p-1)\rho + (1-p)(\rho + Z\rho Z),$$
 </p>
 where $$-\log(2p-1)$$ acts as our additive dephasing metric.
+Note this representation of the dephasing channel has been algebraically manipulated into an unaffected term ($$\rho$$), and a completely dephased term ($$\rho+Z\rho Z$) which is a steady-state of the dephasing channel.
+This approach could also be applied to bit-flip ($$X$$) channels, bit-phase-flip ($$Y$$) channels, or amplitude damping channels.

 # Multi-path routing

-Classical networks rely on path-finding algorithms (e.g shortest path a la Dijkstra) for optimal packet routing.
+Classical networks rely on path-finding algorithms (e.g shortest path à la Dijkstra) for optimal packet routing.
+This is highly efficient, since Dijkstra's algorithm has worst case $$O(V^2)$$ runtime in the number of graph vertices $$V$$.
 Quantum networks can employ multi-path routing, whereby multiple independently routed Bell pairs are purified into one of higher fidelity.

 <p align="center"><img src="https://user-images.githubusercontent.com/4382522/115101952-634a0d00-9f8b-11eb-986e-2bb964d8273b.jpeg" width="50%"></p>
 <!--- ![1F8AF4E2-0408-45B0-98B9-9ABA8FD10FB1](https://user-images.githubusercontent.com/4382522/115101952-634a0d00-9f8b-11eb-986e-2bb964d8273b.jpeg) --->

+We implement multi-path routing via multiple application of shortest path routing, where subsequent rounds exclude previously consumed routes from consideration.

 # Entanglement swapping & purification